 Step #9: Locking it all in

-Throughout pre-production in film, television, or on a commercial, things are constantly changing.
+Things are constantly changing throughout pre-production in film, television, or on a commercial.

 Services must be scheduled.
 Payments must be rendered.
 Commitments must be made.

-This is the home stretch of pre-production and is often the most challenging part of a production department’s pre-production experience.
-It requires that directors and department heads be coaxed into transforming abstract possibilities into definite choices.
-It’s where all the i’s are dotted and all the t’s are crossed.
+This is the home stretch of pre-production and is often the most challenging part.
+It requires transforming abstract possibilities into definite choices.
+It’s where all the i’s are dotted, and all the t’s are crossed.

 Bonus: What is pre-production in animation?